The Packo Service Award

 Dr. Packo, who served as president of the Society from 2001-2002, served as a driving force behind many of the Society’s cornerstone initiatives, including the Preferences and Trends Survey and Film Festival.

-Kevin J. Blinder, MD, FASRS, partner at The Retina Institute in St. Louis and professor of clinical ophthalmology and visual sciences at Washington University, is the winner of the 2025 Packo Award in recognition of his exceptional service to the Society.
+Joel A. Pearlman, MD, PhD, FASRS, managing partner at Retinal Consultants Medical Group (RCMG) in Sacramento, California, is the winner of the 2026 Packo Award in recognition of his exceptional service to the Society.
 The Packo Award is named in honor of its first recipient, ASRS 2001-2002 President Kirk H. Packo, MD, FACS, FASRS, whose dynamic leadership and strategic innovations helped shape and advance the Society for more than 30 years.

 Award Criteria